Speed Through Checkout in Stores and Online

-You can add you RBC personal credit cards (VISA and MasterCard) and debit cards (Interac) to Google Pay.
-You can add multiple credit cards to Google Pay.
+You can add your RBC personal credit cards (VISA and MasterCard) and debit cards (Interac) to Google Pay.
+You can add multiple credit cards to the Google Pay.

 Note: When you add a card to Google Pay, Google Pay, Google may add the card to your Google Payments account for use on Google Play and elsewhere.

 The first card that you set up in Google Pay will automatically become your default card.
 If you add more than one card, you can set the default card in the Google Pay App.
 Make sure you set your default with the RBC card you want to use for most purchases.

 Unlock your phone as your normally would using your passcode, fingerprint, etc. and hold it near the contactless reader.
 A subtle vibration and beep will let you know the payment information was successfully sent.